-Closing arguments in Brittney Griner’s drug case in Russia
+Russian prosecutors seek 9 1/2-year sentence for Griner

+KHIMKI, Russia (AP) — Prosecutors asked a Russian court Thursday to convict American basketball star Brittney Griner and sentence her to 9 1/2 years in prison at closing arguments in her drug possession trial.

-MOSCOW (AP) — Closing arguments in Brittney Griner’s cannabis possession case in Russia are set for Thursday, nearly six months after the American basketball star was arrested at a Moscow airport in a case that has reached the highest levels of U.S.-Russia diplomacy.
+The trial neared its end nearly six months after Griner’s arrest at a Moscow airport in a case that has reached the highest levels of U.S.-Russia diplomacy, with Washington proposing a prisoner exchange.
+Under Russian law, the 31-year-old Griner faces up to 10 years in prison if convicted.

-Griner faces up to 10 years in prison if convicted.
-Although a conviction appears almost certain, given that Russian courts rarely acquit defendants and Griner has acknowledged that there were vape canisters with cannabis oil in her luggage, judges have considerable latitude on sentencing.
+Although a conviction is all but certain, given that Russian courts rarely acquit defendants and Griner has admitted to having vape cartridges with cannabis oil in her luggage, judges have considerable latitude on sentencing.

 Lawyers for the Phoenix Mercury center and two-time Olympic gold medalist have pursued strategies to bolster Griner’s contention that she had no criminal intent and that the canisters ended up in her luggage due to hasty packing.
-They have presented character witnesses from the Russian team that she plays for in the WNBA off-season and written testimony from a doctor who said he prescribed her cannabis for pain treatment.
+They have presented character witnesses from the Russian team that she plays for in the WNBA offseason and written testimony from a doctor who said he prescribed her cannabis for pain treatment.

+Griner lawyer Maria Blagovolina argued that Griner brought the cartridges with her to Russia inadvertently and only used cannabis to treat her pain from injuries sustained in her career.
+She said she used it only in Arizona, where medical marijuana is legal.

+She emphasized that Griner was packing in haste after a grueling flight and suffering from the consequences of COVID-19.
+Blagovolina also pointed out that the analysis of cannabis found in Griner’s possession was flawed and violated legal procedures.

 It’s not clear when the verdict will be announced.
 If she does not go free, attention will turn to the high-stakes possibility of a prisoner swap.